-Living in Florida, there’s nothing like walking into your home on a hot summer’s day and feeling a cold blast of air from your air conditioning system.
+Living in West Palm Beach or the surrounding area, there’s nothing like walking into your home on a hot summer’s day and feeling a cold blast of air from your air conditioning system.
 Unfortunately, that’s not the case for lots of homeowners who have an air conditioning system too small for their home.

 If you don’t pay attention to these details, you could end up with an AC unit that’s too big or too small for your home.
 This will result in an uncomfortable indoor climate and higher energy bills.

 What Happens If My AC Unit Is Undersized?

 While there are many reasons why your AC might not be properly cooling your home, one of the most common culprits is a system that is too small.
 Read on to learn more about the signs your air conditioning system is too small to get the job done.

 Below is a list of signs and symptoms an AC unit is too small for your home.